American Express vs. Bank Of America

 Strengths

-• There are no maintenance fees for the High Yield Savings Account.
+• No maintenance fees for the High Yield Savings Account.

 • American Express has a high App Store rating of 4.9.